-4.06 San Francisco Decisions in 2018 Regarding Future Water Supply permanent customers of the Regional Water System and will decide whether or not to make San Jose and Santa Clara permanent customers of the Regional Water System.
+4.06.
+San Francisco Decisions in 2028 Regarding Future Water Supply

+- A. By December 31, 2028, San Francisco will have completed any necessary CEQA review pursuant to Section 4.07 that is relevant to making San Jose and Santa Clara permanent customers of the Regional Water System and will decide whether or not to make San Jose and Santa Clara permanent customers of the Regional Water System with a combined Individual Supply Guarantee of 9 MGD allocated equally between the two cities, as well as how much water in excess of 9 MGD it will supply to San Jose and Santa Clara.
 San Francisco will make San Jose and Santa Clara permanent customers only if, and to the extent that, San Francisco determines that Regional Water System long term water supplies are available.
-In the event that San Francisco decides to afford permanent status to San Jose and Santa Clara, this Agreement will be amended pursuant to Section 2.03.

-A. By December 31, 2018, San Francisco will have completed any necessary CEQA review pursuant to Section 4.07 that is relevant to making San Jose and Santa Clara

-B. By December 31, 2018, San Francisco will have completed any necessary CEQA review pursuant to Section 4.07 and will decide how much water if any, in excess of the Supply Assurance it will supply to Wholesale Customers from the Regional Water System to meet their projected future water demands until the year 2030, and whether to offer a corresponding increase in the Supply Assurance as a result of its determination.
+In the event that San Francisco decides to afford permanent status to San Jose and Santa Clara, this Agreement will be amended pursuant to Section 2.03. - B. By December 31, 2028, San Francisco will have completed any necessary CEQA review pursuant to Section 4.07 and will decide how much water, if any, in excess of the Supply Assurance it will supply to Wholesale Customers from the Regional Water System to meet their projected future water demands until the year 2040, and whether to offer a corresponding increase in the Supply Assurance as a result of these determinations.

-4.07 Retained Discretion of SFPUC and Wholesale Customers
+4.07.
+Retained Discretion of SFPUC and Wholesale Customers

-A. This Agreement contemplates discretionary actions that the SFPUC and the Wholesale Customers may choose to take in the future that could result in physical changes to the environment ("Discretionary Actions").
-The Discretionary Actions include decisions to:

-1. Develop additional or alternate water resources by the SFPUC or one or more Wholesale Customers;

-Implement the physical facilities comprising the WSIP by December 31, 2015;

-3. Approve wheeling proposals by Wholesale Customers;

-4. Approve new wholesale customers and water exchange or cost sharing agreements with other water suppliers;

-5. Provide additional water to San Jose and/or Santa Clara;

-6. Offer permanent status to San Jose and/or Santa Clara;
+- A. This Agreement contemplates discretionary actions that the SFPUC and the Wholesale Customers may choose to take in the future that could result in physical changes to the environment ("Discretionary Actions").
+The Discretionary Actions include decisions to: - Develop additional or alternate water resources by the SFPUC or one or more Wholesale Customers; - Implement the physical facilities comprising the WSIP by December 30, 2021; - Approve wheeling proposals by Wholesale Customers; - 4.
+Approve new wholesale customers and water exchange or cost sharing agreements with other water suppliers; - 5.
+Provide additional water to San Jose and/or Santa Clara: - 6.
+Offer permanent status to San Jose and/or Santa Clara;

-7. Reduce or terminate supply to San Jose and/or Santa Clara;

-8. Provide additional water to Wholesale Customers in excess of the Supply Assurance to meet their projected future water demands; and

-9. Offer a corresponding volumetric increase in the Supply Assurance.
+- 7. Reduce or terminate supply to San Jose and/or Santa Clara; - 8.
+Provide additional water to Wholesale Customers in excess of the Supply Assurance to meet their projected future water demands; - 9.
+Offer a corresponding volumetric increase in the Supply Assurance; and - 10.
+Implement the Hetch Hetchy Water and Power projects listed in Attachment R-2.